 Rose Williams is considered the matriarch of modern Navajo pottery.
 She learned from Grace Barlow (her aunt) and passed her knowledge and experience on to her daughters and many others.
 Today, most Navajo pottery is heavy, thick-walled and coated with pine pitch (a sealer they also use on many of their baskets).

 Much Navajo pottery has little in the way of design but many pieces have a repousse biyo' (a traditional decorative fillet below the rim).
 Because of tribal religious restrictions, many traditional Navajo potters either don't add any decorations to their pieces or they stick to pre-approved Navajo weaving patterns.
-Those Navajo potters who have become "Christianized" ignore those religious restrictions (and there are multiple splinter Christian missionary groups all over the Navajo Nation).
+Those Navajo potters who have become "Christianized" ignore those religious restrictions (and there are multiple splinter Christian missionary groups operating all over the Navajo Nation).